derekmerck/dstack-cirr/README.md

 Result:

-- Adds a project-specific Orthanc instance with the Osimis webviewer plugin.
+- Adds a project-specific Orthanc instance with the Osimis webviewer plugin
+- Adds an indexing service that uses the bridge to watch a PACS and collect study metadata in Splunk (pointed at mock by default)

 #### Testing